archusXIV/dotfiles/polybar/polybar.wiki/Module:-network.md

 ; Default: 1
 interval = 3.0

-; Test connectivity every Nth update
-; A value of 0 disables the feature
+; NOTE: Experimental (might change or be removed in the future) ; Test connectivity every Nth update by pinging 8.8.8.8 ; In case the ping fails 'format-packetloss' is used until the next ping ; A value of 0 disables the feature
-; NOTE: Experimental (needs more testing)
 ; Default: 0
 ;ping-interval = 3